lawinslow/digitallimnology.org/_posts/2017-03-07-nldas-wind-problem.md

 ---
-layout: post
 title: "NLDAS Wind Problem"
 author: "Luke Winslow"
 date: "March 7, 2017"
 output: html_document
 ---

+## NLDAS

 NLDAS (National Land Data Assimilation System) from [nasa](https://ldas.gsfc.nasa.gov/nldas/) is an awesome data product.
-But I have found challenges with the wind data.

-## NLDAS

 Time and time again, I have found it to be an outstanding representation of meterological drivers across the US.
 At the very least, in the regions I am working.

 That being said, with NLDAS, I have struggled with one big thing: Wind speed.
 For some reason, in the upper midwest, myself and colleagues have [found a step change in the wind speed data](https://github.com/USGS-R/mda.lakes/issues/70).
 This [seems to come from](https://github.com/USGS-R/mda.lakes/issues/72) one of the source datasets, the North American Regional Reanalysis [NARR](https://www.esrl.noaa.gov/psd/data/gridded/data.narr.html).